BioCLIP: A Vision Foundation Model for the Tree of Life: Experiments

 We evaluate on \textbf{10 different classification tasks}: the 8 biologically-relevant tasks from \textbf{Meta-Album} \citep{meta-album-2022}, \textbf{Birds 525} \citep{piosenka2023birds} and our new \textbf{\rarespecies{}} task (described in \cref{subsec:zero-shot}).
 Meta-Album is a dataset collection for meta-learning, encompassing various subjects.
 Specifically, we use the Plankton, Insects, Insects 2, PlantNet, Fungi, PlantVillage, Medicinal Leaf, and PlantDoc datasets.
-Our classification tasks cover all four multi-celled kingdoms in the tree of life (animals, plants, fungi, and protists) and have a diverse image distribution (photographs, microscope images, drawings, and museum specimens). \cref{tab:eval-data} provides an overview of the datasets; they comprise a variety of label types from full taxonomic names to only scientific or common name, or a mix of the latter.
+Our classification tasks cover all four multi-celled kingdoms in the tree of life (animals, plants, fungi, and protists) and have a diverse image distribution (photographs, microscope images, drawings, and museum specimens). \cref{tab:eval-data} summarizes the datasets; they comprise a variety of label types from full taxonomic names to only scientific or common name.

 For \textbf{zero-shot learning}, we follow the same procedure as CLIP.
-For \textbf{few-shot learning}, we follow SimpleShot~\citep{DBLP:journals/corr/abs-1911-04623} to use a nearest-centroid classifier.
+For \textbf{few-shot learning}, we follow SimpleShot~\citep{wang2019simpleshot} and use a nearest-centroid classifier.
 For $k$-shot learning, we first randomly sample $k$ examples for each class and obtain the image embedding from the visual encoder of the pre-trained models.
 We then compute the average feature vector of the $k$ embeddings as the centroid for each class.
 All the examples left in the dataset are used for testing.
 After applying mean subtraction and L2-normalization to each centroid and test feature vector, we choose the class with the nearest centroid to the test vector as the prediction.
 We repeat each few-shot experiment \num{5} times with different random seeds and report the mean accuracy in \cref{tab:classification-results}.
 Results with standard deviations are reported in \cref{app:std-dev}.